newaetech/CW305-Arm-DesignStart/README.md

     - set exported location to `V:/software/`
     - set workspace to `V:/software/CW305_DesignStart/sdk_workspace/`

-2. In the Xilinx SDK tool, select File > New > Board Support Package and click Finish
+2. In the Xilinx SDK tool, select File > New > Board Support Package.
+Ensure that `CW305_designstart_top_hw_platform_0` is selected in the Hardware Platform dropdown; click Finish.
     - In the BSP Setting pop-up, change the OS version to 6.7.
     - Under "Overview", click on standalone.
     - Even though stdin and stdout are both correctly set to